qvistdev09/node-jsx/readme.md

   },
 }
 ```
 ServerJSX is the name of the function that will be used to resolve JSX expressions.
-As long as it is imported into the file, JSX expressions can be used.
+As long as it is imported into a file, JSX expressions can be used.

 ```typescript
 import ServerJSX from "server-jsx";